Certified Public Accountant: CPA exam

 To become a CPA in the United States, the candidate must sit for and pass the Uniform Certified Public Accountant Examination (Uniform CPA Exam), which is set by the American Institute of Certified Public Accountants (AICPA) and administered by the National Association of State Boards of Accountancy (NASBA).
-The Uniform CPA Exam consists of the following sections: Auditing and Attestation (AUD), Financial Accounting and Reporting (FAR), Regulation (REG), and Business Environment Concepts (BEC).
+The Uniform CPA Exam consists of three core sections and three corresponding discipline sections.
+Candidates are required to take all three core sections and are permitted to choose one of the three discipline sections for a total of four sections.

 The CPA designation was first established in law in New York State on April 17, 1896.